jploch/AdminThemeCanvas/README.md

 # Admin Theme Canvas
 A minimal admin theme with optimised page editor UI, based on Uikit 3.
 Currently this is an early beta.
-It's not recomended to use it for producton yet.
+It's not recommended to use it for producton yet.

 ### Features